gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 With our skeleton project in place, let's get to work defining the business logic.

 The first step is to define the model (definition) of an Inventory object.
-Since WildFly Swarm uses JPA, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!
+Since Thorntail (ex-WildFly Swarm) uses JPA, we can re-use the same model definition from our monolithic application - no need to re-write or re-architect!

 Create a new Java class named `Inventory.java` in